Mayer Brown: Pro bono work

 Mayer Brown is a signatory to the Pro Bono Institute's Law Firm Pro Bono Challenge, which commits the firm to devote 3 percent of total billable time to pro bono work, and a member of the UK Joint Protocol on Pro Bono Work, which stipulates that pro bono legal work must be carried out to the same standard as chargeable work.
+The firm is also a signatory top the Pro Bono Declaration of the Americas.

 Partner John F. Halbleib represented the Milton Hershey School on a pro bono basis from 1998 to 2002.

 In 2001, lawyer Lee Rubin represented the National Security Archives in an effort by the U.S. State Department to recover 10,000 pages of transcripts of telephone conversations from former Secretary of State Henry Kissinger.

 Ward Johnson, a managing partner in the firm’s Northern California office, secured the release of Ken Oliver, who had been convicted in 1997 to life in prison under California’s "three strikes" law.
 Oliver spent 23 years in prison before Johnson secured his release in 2017 along with a $125,000 settlement for violating Oliver’s civil rights.

 Attorney Brian Netter spent four years working pro bono to have the District of Columbia’s budget freed from federal control in a case tied to the 2012 Budget Autonomy Act.

 Partner Marcia Maack, the director of pro-bono activities for the firm, helped secure a special immigrant visa in 2017 for an interpreter who had served American forces in Iraq.

 In 2017 attorney Andrew Pincus represented the city of Seattle in a pro bono lawsuit challenging the Trump administration’s threats against sanctuary cities that refused to aid in federal immigration crackdowns.
 That same year, Pincus and others represented two Yemeni men who had been detained at Dulles International Airport in Washington, D.C. after Trump signed the first ban on travelers from seven majority Muslim countries.